ezioruan/tunny/README.md

 ...
 ```

 You'll notice that as well as the important Job(data interface{}) interface{} call to implement there is also the call Ready() bool.
-Ready is potentially an important part of the SkankWorker that allows you to use your state to determine whether or not this worker should take on another job yet, and answer true or false accordingly.
+Ready is potentially an important part of the TunnyWorker that allows you to use your state to determine whether or not this worker should take on another job yet, and answer true or false accordingly.

 For example, your worker could hold a counter of how many jobs it has done, and perhaps after a certain amount it should perform another act before taking on more work, it's important to use Ready for these occasions since blocking the Job call will hold up the waiting client.

 You can block Ready whilst you wait for some condition to change, or alternatively you can return a true/false straight away, in this case the call will be repeated at 50 millisecond intervals until you answer true.

-##So where do I actually benefit from using skank?
+##So where do I actually benefit from using tunny?

 You don't, I'm not a god damn charity.